What Texas Law Actually Says

 Most small business owners who've been through an employment dispute get a handbook immediately afterward.
 The ones who never have a problem often say they're glad they had one anyway.

+20 pages.
 Custom-built for your company, your industry, and Texas law.
-Fill out a 15-minute intake form — we build everything and deliver in 1–3 business days.
+Fill out a 10-minute intake form — we build everything and delivered in less than 48 hours, 7 days a week.